vault27/Foundation/ospf.md

 - Timers, maybe it is better to harden them

 ## Data centre CLOS specifics

 - All routers are in area 0
 - In case of super spine: superspine is in backbone, POD is in non backbone, stub area.
-In this scheme Spine-1 stores everything about area 1 and backbone area  and so load on Spine is BIG!Such scheme is used rarely.OSPF is not recommended for Fabric!!Do not use unnumbered!
+In this scheme Spine-1 stores everything about area 1 and backbone area  and so load on Spine is BIG!
+Such scheme is used rarely.
+OSPF is not recommended for Fabric!!
+Do not use unnumbered!
 - Point to point links between leafs and Spines - /31 networks
 - BFD timers: Tx/Rx 100 ms x 3, MicroBFD if we use LAG
 - To delete Spine from operation for maintenence we use command max-metric router-lsa
-- use ip ospf area instead of network
+- Use ip ospf area instead of network
-- Do not use redistribute
+- Do not use redistribute - ?
 - Authentication
 - Configure OSPF in GRT, not VRF
 - Passive interface default
 - Configure RID explicitly

 ## Configuration and operations overview

 - Enable OSPF process with particular ID (number in IOS and word in Nexus) and configure router ID for it, or loopback is used
 - Iclude interfaces into OSPF using network command in IOS, we should include interfaces on which we peer and which we want to announce - and specify area
 - Enable OSPF on required interfaces and specify area - on Nexus